GeoGrammenidis/zero_to_mvp/README.md

 5. for now created some styles and imported them for our buttons.
 6. for the position of the button, calculations were needed with the help of a temporary off-screen element.

+### Level 1

+1. Updated the way it looks for an element to a recursive one.
+2. key point was that an array of strings for speeches was created.
+The reason for this is that we didn't want the speeches to be too long since the API can't handle it.
+We created chunks
+3. on page refresh speech didn't stop so when the page is loaded, we cancel any ongoing speeches
+4. for the buttons position space from the left side of the screen was forgotten to be added to the calculations.
+5. For the speech texts removed any unwanted spaces.
+6. we made sure that headings, list items & paragraphs always have punctation.
+7. links and buttons are announced as well.

 ## TODO list

 - impliment something simple based on what I have studied for level zero.